danicheeta/Website/_posts/2016-07-23-mgo-and-golang-part1.md

 layout: post
 title: "Examples of using mgo in golan ;Part 1"
 description: "Some code examples in go language"
-tags: [database, go, golang, mgo, mongodb, driver]
+tags: [database, go, golang, mgo, mongodb]
 ---

-there is going to be relief examples of using mgo driver in go from creating a session to running queries
+In this part we're going to talk about how to make a session and a collection object and then insert it into the document

+You can also use mongodb as services APIs like mongolab beside local mongo server

 ## dialing the server + getting session, database and collection
 {% highlight html %}